 American Motors Corp. in the 1960s.

-As the role of women increased in car
+of women increased in car

 purchase decisions, automakers began